lgdd/liferay-healthcheck/README.md

 Now, you can deploy some bundles and change the configuration to test the different responses you can get from `http://localhost:8080/o/health/readiness` or `http://localhost:8080/o/health/liveness`.

 If you want to update this code and test it within the Liferay container you just launched, simply run `./gradlew assemble` or `./gradlew -t assemble` to enter in watch mode.
+> You may need to add `-PsonatypeUsername -PsonatypePassword` to the command.

 Admin credentials are the default ones: `test@liferay.com:test`.